namulang/namu/doc/ref/QUICK-START-kr.md

 ## syntax

-def with if elif else ret return break continue aka as try on in for
+def from with if elif else ret return continue switch import pack aka as try on in for

 ## primitive types